In this page, I briefly summarize my recent researches.

 For these themes, please see the following pages.

-Android OS / Image processing / Reinforcement learning for biped robots
+Smartphones / Single board computers / Image processing / Reinforcement learning for biped robots

 Recently, in the physiological experiments of the brain,